DGOSubmission2023/DGOSubmission2023/README.md

 The application R2D was mainly created through the four python scripts: `scrapeTelegramChannelMessages.py`, `runBERTopic.py`, `transformResults.py`, `appSwitzerland.py`

 Further we provide a `reqiurements.txt` file, which allows to install the necessary python packages and dependencies.
-We test this on a Linux based GPU cluster and a 2021 M1 Macbook Pro.
+We tested the installation on a Linux based GPU cluster and a 2021 M1 Macbook Pro.
 To install the requirements we recommend create a new virtual environment and run:

 `pip install -r requirements.txt`